 Finding the Best CPS Lawyer in Dallas

-If you have been accused of child neglect or abuse by the CPS in Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, and Wise County, contact Stuckle and Associates, PLLC today.
+If you have been accused of child neglect or abuse by the CPS in Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, and Wise County, contact Stuckle & Associates today.
 Paul Stuckle is an aggressive family crime defense lawyer in Fort Worth who will make every effort to fight the allegations against you.
-Contact Stuckle and Associates, PLLC today for a free consultation at 972-423-4405 or send an online message about your pending investigation.
+Contact Stuckle & Associates today for a free consultation at 972-423-4405 or send an online message about your pending investigation.